 I chose to use 2 colors per square.

-As you can see in the picture below, when I started making granny squares from the dolls’ clothes, my blanket was already started and at this point I was just adding squares around it (hence the different colors in the rounds).
+As you can see in the picture below, when I started making granny squares from the dolls’ clothes, my blanket was already started and at this point, I was just adding squares around it (hence the different colors in the rounds).

-Once your granny squares are made up, get your matching yarn and blunt large needle and start joining them together.
+Once your granny squares are made up, get your matching yarn and a blunt large needle and start joining them together.